Greenlight Dispensary coming soon to West Virginia - NewsBreak

 Greenlight Dispensary coming soon to West Virginia

-PRINCETON, WV (WVNS)– A new medical-grade marijuana dispensary is expanding east.
+PRINCETON, W.Va.
+(WVNS)– A new medical-grade marijuana dispensary is expanding east.
 Founded in Arkansas, Greenlight Dispensary is traveling to the Mountain State.

 “We’re really looking forward to being able to come into a new area and make a positive impact.
 I’m really excited to be able to come in and offer jobs and train people up to do what I have found a passion for in my life,” Efting said.